expressjs/.github/.github/ISSUE_TEMPLATE/1question.md

 <!-- We can't debug your app for you, but you can ask questions and we will try to answer them.

+You can also ask a question in the [Node.js Slack](http://www.nodeslackers.com/invite) community's #express channel.

 It is super important that you paste in samples of your code (please avoid screenshots of code)!
 Without seeing what your code looks like, we won't be able to help you very much.
 More is better when it comes to sharing code samples if you're having a problem. -->